 However, if the tenancy hearing is within the next 5 days, please contact the relevant District Court to advise them.

 Who can go to the Tribunal hearing

-It is a public hearing and either party may take support people with them.
+The hearing is a public hearing and either party can take support people with them.